Brief explanatory Note:

 From the point of view of local business, with a friendly administration such as this, who needs enemies?

-Regardless of the consultants' views, the Council have already granted planning permission for an extension of Morrisons in Malton,a new Lidl in Norton, and a new TESCO express at Kirby Moorside..
-They have readily accepted that the Morrisons extension and the new Lidl, developments comprising over 18,000 sq. ft net sales area will generate no more than 35 additional traffic movements at Butcher's Corner on Saturdays!
+Regardless of the consultants' views, the Council granted planning permission for an extension of Morrisons in Malton,a new Lidl in Norton, and a new TESCO express at Kirby Moorside..
+They have readily accepted the advice that the Morrisons extension and the new Lidl, developments comprising over 18,000 sq. ft net sales area would generate no more than 35 additional traffic movements at Butcher's Corner on Saturdays!

 In 2010 they approved a new Aldi in Norton comprising 1,200 sq.m. net sales area.
 This has not been built.

-They have also put Wentworth Street Car Park up for sale by tender.
+They also put Wentworth Street Car Park up for sale by tender.
 A tender by GMI Holbeck was accepted by the Council, following a Council meeting of 17th November 2010, the sale was "subject to planning"..